‘The human body is an instrument of the Divine.’ ~ Snatam Kaur

 There is a yearning inside of each of us to explore the world and ourselves in relation to it.
 A calling within each of us for authenticity, to be as fully ourselves as we are able.
-This practice is a simple and holistic way to begin to achieve that alongside the reality that is our daily lives.
+This practice is a simple and holistic means of embarking on that journey alongside the reality that is our daily lives.
 You do not need (much) money, you do not need (many) possessions, or anything else you think you (might) need.
-You only need to take some time to do your Sadhana (daily practice), in order to begin to fully experience your own wisdom through the framework of your own body.
+You only need to take some time to practice and develop your discipline in order to begin to fully experience your own wisdom through the framework of your own body.
 Yet there is no need to take anyone else’s word for it.
 You can find out for yourself through the practice itself, through your very own body.
 This is simple yet profound practice.
 Integral Yoga is here waiting patiently for you, whenever the urge to deepen your experiences in this world comes to you.